brimoe/Portfolio/README.md

 # Welcome to my Portfolio! (◕‿◕✿)

 ## About Me:
 Hi, My name is Briana Moses.
 I am a recent college graduate with a B.A. in psychology.
 After taking a statistics analytics course as an elective during my last semester of university, I became captivated by the numerous things one can do with just analyzing data.
-Thus completing my undergrad degree during the coronavirus pandemic, I used quarantine as self-motivation to enhance my technical and analytical skills to pursue a career as a data analyst.
+Thus completing my undergrad degree during COVID-19, I used quarantine as self-motivation to enhance my technical and analytical skills to pursue a career as a data analyst.

 📧 : bmoses98@outlook.com